abingham/runner_processful/docs/README.md

 - A docker-containerized stateful micro-service for [cyber-dojo](http://cyber-dojo.org)
 - Runs an avatar's tests.
+- A long-lived container holds the state of each practice session.

 API:
   * All methods receive their named arguments in a json hash.